Solinur/GroupDamageShare/README.md

 **Group Damage Share** is an attempt to provide a feature that was unique to [FTC](http://www.esoui.com/downloads/info28-FoundryTacticalCombatFTC.html).

-It uses pings on the map to comunicate with the addon from another player to transmit your current DPS or HPS values. (for more details on this refer to the description of [LibGroupSocket](http://www.esoui.com/downloads/info1337-LibGroupSocket.html)).
+It uses pings on the map to comunicate with the addon from another player to transmit your current DPS or HPS values.
+For more details on this refer to the description of [LibGroupSocket](http://www.esoui.com/downloads/info1337-LibGroupSocket.html).
 With **Group Damage Share** you can watch during the fight how the DPS/HPS of your groupmembers develops.

 Please note that this addon cannot show the DPS of group members who don't use this addon [B][COLOR="Yellow"]and[/COLOR][/B] enable sharing.
 Setup + Installation: